Bloc Party reject British stereotypes despite London sound

 "We've been lucky that we've been relatively successful so we've never had any financial preoccupations.
 It's only ever been about trying to do the best that we can do," the singer said.

-Despite the band's commercial success, it took a hiatus in 2009 to focus on solo projects, saying they needed time apart after touring extensively since 2003.
+Despite the band's commercial success, they took a hiatus in 2009 to focus on solo projects, saying they needed time apart after touring extensively since 2003.

 "The proximity issue between us all had maybe come to a point where it wasn't really tolerable anymore," Okereke said.